How Do Athletes Protect Their Eyes From Sports Injuries?

 Unlike football, basketball players do not wear additional equipment with their uniforms.
 Basketball is becoming more aggressive and physical so, players must keep up with their sport.
 Since there is less gear for basketball players, the eyes and face are exposed to fractures, abrasions and other types of sports injuries.

 Direct contact in basketball happens quickly because these athletes are always moving.
-It is difficult to protect your eyes during basketball season.
+It is difficult to protect your eyes during the basketball season.
 Continue with your normal eye care routine, especially if you wear contacts.
 If you suffer from a severe sports eye injury consider wearing a plastic face mask while your eyes heal.
 A face mask protects basketball players while they recover from nose injuries or even an injury to their orbital eye socket.

 How to Protect Your Eyes When Playing Baseball

 During baseball games, players are either in the field or in the batting box.
 So, there are two different types of eyewear protection for baseball players.
-Unlike a basketball or football, there is no air in a baseball and the ball travels at much faster speeds than any other sport.
+Unlike a basketball or a football, there is no air in a baseball and the ball travels at much faster speeds than any other sport.
 A baseball will easily injure players with a direct hit.

 Baseball players should also be ready in the field.
 Many baseball fields are in open venues so the sun is a threat too.
 There are special types of sunglasses that players can wear to keep sunlight and glare out of their eyes.
 During your next visit to the optometrist, see what your doctor recommends for the best protection on the field.